Amorgos Greece Travel Guide

 Organize your routes using public buses for cost-effectiveness and local taxis for convenience to specific destinations.

-Adjust your transport plans based on the season, with higher frequency in summer and limited options in winter.
+Adjust your transport plans based on the season, with higher frequency during summer and limited options in winter.

 Amorgos is a paradise for walkers.
 Enjoy the extensive network of ancient paths connecting villages and beautiful viewpoints.

-Scooters are a well-liked option for navigating the island's unique landscape, but prioritize safety with a helmet.
+Scooters are a popular choice for navigating the island's unique landscape, but prioritize safety with a helmet.